Creativity and Sleep

 The relationship between sleeping and creativity is the subject of much folklore and even admonitions to problem-solving such as advice to "sleep on it" when faced with a tough decision.
 Artists have long pointed to sleep and related bodily phenomena as a source and parallel to their creative pursuits.

 Creators often talk of inspiration coming during a waking period similar to a dream and daydreams have long been connected with new ideas or syntheses of existing idea or applying existing ideas in new ways.
+Sleep brings a different approach.

 The American Psychological Association’s Monitor on Psychology